Call for Papers

 NEW CONSUMPTION PATTERNS AND UNFAIR COMMERCIAL PRACTICES

-Due to the emergence of new technologies in particular, new modes of consumption are appearing, whether initiated by consumers, public authorities, or professionals.
-These new offerings can give rise to new practices, sometimes unfair, sometimes difficult to understand, for which common consumer law may or may not prove effective in regulating the market and protecting consumers.
+Due in part to the emergence of new technologies, new consumption patterns are emerging, whether driven by consumers, government agencies, or businesses.
+These new offerings can give rise to new practices—some of which may be unfair or difficult to understand—for which general consumer law may or may not prove effective in regulating the market and protecting consumers.

 Friday morning will be devoted to open presentations and institutional announcements from the association and the University of Montpellier.
-Young researchers and established researchers will also have the opportunity to present the results of their research and workshops that will be held at the same time as the conference.
+Early-career and established researchers will also have the opportunity to present the results of their research and the workshops taking place concurrently with the conference.

-How to respond to the call for proposals?
+How do I respond to the call for proposals?

-Proposals for papers must include the name(s) of the author(s) and their institution and/or affiliated laboratory, their postal and email addresses.
+Proposals for papers must include the name(s) of the author(s) and their affiliated institution and/or laboratory, as well as their mailing and email addresses.
 The proposal must include an abstract and a provisional title.
 Contributions may be in English or French.
 The abstract, in French or English, should be approximately 1,000 characters long.
-It should specify whether the participant wishes to attend the conference proceedings only or whether they will be presenting during the conference.
+It must specify whether the participant wishes only to be included in the conference proceedings or will present their paper during the conference.

-Travel and accommodation expenses cannot be covered, but the organization will offer preferential rates to participants and attendees.
+Travel and lodging expenses cannot be covered, but the organizers will offer special rates to participants and auditors.

-Download the call for contributions (French / English):
+Download the call for papers (French / English):

-Proposals for papers should be sent by October 25, 2024, as an email attachment to:
+Proposals for papers must be submitted by October 25, 2024, as an email attachment to the following address:

 licem@umontpellier.fr

-Proposals will be selected based on scientific rigor and the criteria outlined above, and the final program will be announced in December 2024.
+Proposals will be selected based on scientific rigor and the criteria outlined above, and the final program will be released in December 2024.

 Selected participants will be notified in November 2024.